The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 An image of a laptop with a web browser tab opened to LinkedIn.

-In this guide we’ll dive deep into the different types of LinkedIn videos, LinkedIn video specs and sizes, the benefits of a LinkedIn video marketing strategy, ideas for LinkedIn video posts, and how to make high quality LinkedIn videos for free with the Clipchamp video editor
+Let's discuss different types of LinkedIn videos to create and video specs and sizes.
+We'll also explore benefits of a LinkedIn video content strategy, video ideas, and how to make high-quality LinkedIn videos for free with Clipchamp video editor

 LinkedIn video benefits for professionals

-1. Personal brand building: Videos build your personal brand by showcasing your personality better than written content.
-You can exhibit your skills and knowledge firsthand while striking a personal connection with prospective clients and employers.
+• Personal brand building: videos build personal brands by showcasing personality better than written content.
+Exhibit skills and knowledge firsthand while striking a personal connection with prospective clients and employers.

-2. Thought leadership: Demonstrate your industry and knowledge skills with short-form and long-form insights that establish your expertise in your field.
+• Thought leadership: demonstrate industry and knowledge skills with short-form and long-form insights that establish expertise in a field.

-3. Professional networking: Connect quickly and directly with fellow industry professionals, potential clients, recruiters, and hiring managers.
-Driving engagement with video messages can lead to new connections for freelancing and contracts as well as full-time opportunities.
+• Professional networking: connect quickly and directly with fellow industry professionals, potential clients, recruiters, and hiring managers.
+Driving engagement with video messages can lead to new connections for freelancing and contracts, as well as full-time opportunities.

-4. Visibility: Regular video content drives engagement that boosts your profile’s presence in the LinkedIn feed.
-This creates brand strength for professional contractors and freelancers while enhancing job searches for jobseekers.
+• Visibility: video posts on LinkedIn receive five times more engagement than static posts.
+Regular video content drives engagement that boosts a profile's presence in the LinkedIn feed.
+This creates brand strength for professional contractors and freelancers while enhancing job searches for job seekers.

-5. Education and upskilling: Influence peers with short-form and long-form LinkedIn videos where you share and demonstrate your mastery of your industry topics, ranging from video presentations to tutorial videos.
+• Education and upskilling: influence peers with short-form and long-form LinkedIn videos where you share and demonstrate mastery of industry topics, ranging from video presentations to tutorial videos.

 LinkedIn video benefits for corporates and businesses

-1. Corporate brand building: Customer success and support teams can interact with consumers by posting technical and explainer videos.
+• Corporate brand building: customer success and support teams can interact with consumers by posting technical and explainer videos.
 Careful video marketing content created for each step of the consumer journey also nurtures customer retention.

-2. Talent acquisition: Video job ads attract more quality applications from suitable talent.
-Videos go a step beyond standard position descriptions to actually show jobseekers your company culture.
+• Talent acquisition: video job ads attract more quality applications from suitable talent.
+Videos go a step beyond standard position descriptions to actually show job seekers the company culture.

-3. Industry share of voice (SOV): Explainer videos and thought leadership content allows businesses to demonstrate their expertise and increase mindshare by contributing insights and commentary on industry news and developments.
+• Industry share of voice (SOV): explainer videos and thought leadership content allow businesses to demonstrate their expertise and increase mindshare by contributing insights and commentary on industry news and developments.
 This expands more brand reach through reshares and comment interactions.

-4. Lead generation: Companies can play in a global market to connect with new audiences and consumer bases.
-Sales pitches and LinkedIn video ads including customer stories and testimonials generate consumer and partner leads.
+• Lead generation: companies can expand into a global market to connect with new audiences and consumer bases.
+Sales pitches and LinkedIn video ads, including customer stories and testimonials, generate consumer and partner leads.

-5. Traffic and conversions: LinkedIn is the home of B2B marketing.
+• Traffic and conversions: LinkedIn is the hub of B2B marketing, with 85% of B2B marketers reporting that video is an effective tool for generating leads.
 Optimized LinkedIn video posts with a targeted call-to-action have a proven track record of leading to increased website traffic and higher conversion rates.
 Punchy and strategic videos can attract more customers and gently nudge them closer to converting.

 Types of LinkedIn video formats